What to expect at your next visit

 In order to keep our patients, staff and community safe, we are asking all patients to follow these instructions:

 - Call first or use MyChart: Please call us before you visit the health center.
 If you have flu-like symptoms, it is especially important that you call us or use MyChart before you come in, so we can prepare for your visit.
+We may also offer you a telehealth appointment.
+Learn more about telehealth.

 - Tell us about any flu symptoms: When you call us or make your appointment, we will ask you if you have a fever, cough or shortness of breath.
 We will also ask you questions about your travel history and if you have been in contact with anyone known to have COVID-19.
 We will ask you these questions again when you arrive at the health center, either at the front door or entrance, or once you are inside.
 Please answer these questions as accurately as possible so we can keep you and your community safe.